sathvikkumarpamu/sathvikkumarpamu_RISC-V_SoC_Design_Journey/README.md

 Proud to set this marker in my learning journey, determined to excel in every step.
 The RISC-V SoC Tapeout Program by VSD inspires real innovation, and it’s a privilege to contribute to this dynamic community shaping the future of open-source hardware in India and beyond.

 ---

+Feel free to reach out or contribute as the adventure unfolds!

+By completing this foundational week, I am deeply proud to contribute to the pioneering RISC-V SoC Tapeout Program by VSD—a milestone propelling the open-source silicon ecosystem forward with innovation and collaboration.
+---

+## 🌟 Why This Matters:
+Building silicon is a complex journey requiring precise tools and workflows.
+Week 0 empowers you by setting up proven open-source software ecosystems essential to design, simulate, and synthesize your RISC-V SoC efficiently.
+These tools are cornerstones of industry-grade chip design, enabling innovation at a free of cost.

+---
+## 🙏 Acknowledgments

+Thanks to the collaborative visionaries fueling this initiative:[Kunal Ghosh](https://github.com/kunalg123),Mohammad Kaseem,Samir Patel.

+---

 ## 📅 Stay Tuned!

 This is just the beginning.
 Follow along to learn how we progress from environment setup to RTL design, synthesis, physical layout, tapeout, and chip bring-up.
 Join the growing ecosystem of 3500+ innovators advancing the nation's semiconductor ambitions.